ekholmst/regenopt/README.md

 where `stand.csv` is the path to a file containing the stand data.
 See the header of regenopt.py as well as parameters.py for details.

+Uses the following packages: numpy, matplotlib, PIL, json, alphashape, shapely, glob, sys, os, sklearn and datetime.

 NB!
-Example stand (.csv) coming soon.
+Example stand (.csv) and affiliated .geojson example coming soon.

 NB!
 If you are the owner of the harvester data and use this code, we strongly encourage you to share information on the location of root-rot infested areas within the stand with the forest owner.